 We use an Optos eye camera to image the inside of your eye, this avoids close contact with the optometrist whilst your eyes are being examined.
 We may also advise the use of our OCT camera depending on the symptoms and findings with Optos.

 All surfaces that you are likely to come into contact with are wiped with 70% Isopropanol between every appointment.

 A recent study by public health has shown that shopping in a supermarket is one of the biggest risks for catching Covid, 18% of cases.
-All schools, primary and secondary 23%, GP surgery 1%.
+All schools, primary and secondary 23% of cases, GP surgery only 1%.
 From this you can see that visiting your GP or other health care provider is one of the safest visits to make.

 More Covid questions ?
-Here is a great Covid FAQ link
+Here is a great Covid FAQ list

 UV Air Sterilizers in our practice